Looking for fun things to do in Boston during February vacation week with your kids and teens?

 Order your favorite bubble tea at Tea-Do (8 Tyler Street) in Chinatown and grab a table to enjoy it onsite.

-Tea-Do's stock of board games seems to have been a victim of the pandemic, but you can always bring your own to enjoy while you sip your tea.
+Tea-Do's supply of board games seems to have been a victim of the pandemic, but you can always bring your own to enjoy while you sip your tea.

 While you're in Chinatown, treat yourself to a wonderful lunch at one of the nearby restaurants.